 This application allows you to visualise, search and download current and historic Hotspot data for any location Australia-wide.

-You can also overlay satellite passes, mosaics, topography, burnt areas, and other imagery sources such as ASTER, Landsat, Near Real-Time, Fractional Cover and Barest Earth.
+You can also overlay satellite passes, Himawari-8 mosaics, topography, burnt areas, and other imagery sources such as Sentinel 2A & B Near Real-Time products, Landsat, Surface Reflectance and Barest Earth.

 The system can be used by:

 - climate change researchers

 - policy makers

 - the broader public